‘B’ Force Borneo

 WX8467 Spence, Roderick Heslop Campbell – d.
 31 May 1945 malaria aged 40 years Sandakan-Ranau Track on 2ND March which left Sandakan on 29 May 1945.

-WX227 Stevens, Alfred – Sentenced 6 years Outram Road Prison, Singapore – Survived
+WX227 Stevens, Alfred – Sentenced 6 years Outram Road Prison, Singapore for his involvement with the radio – Survived

 WX14775 Taylor, George Lane – d.
-7 June 1945 malaria aged 25 years Sandakan-Ranau Track.
+7 June 1945 malaria aged 25 years Sandakan-Ranau Track on Second March.
 His Pay Book was found under groundsheets, No, 2 Compound.

 WX9562 Thorley, Ivor Edwin – d.
 Sandakan (1) 4.3.45 malaria aged 43 years.
 He never left Sandakan and buried No. 1 Cemetery.